Digital quantum simulation of a (1+1)D SU(2) lattice gauge theory with ion qudits: Experimental considerations

-and we incorporated the magnetic fluctuations Hamiltonian into the Suzuki Trotter evolution of the Dirac vacuum depicted in Fig.~\ref{fig:circuit}(a).
+and we incorporated the magnetic fluctuations Hamiltonian into the Suzuki-Trotter evolution of the Dirac vacuum depicted in Fig.~\ref{fig:circuit}(a).
 We averaged over 100 realizations of time evolution, while randomly choosing in each realization $r$ the (static, uniform) rescaled magnetic coupling $b_r$ from a uniform (flat) distribution within the interval $b_r \in [-\Delta b,\Delta b]$.
 For a comparative analysis with the exact evolution, we computed the state fidelity, $\mathcal{F}(\tilde t)$, at the time $\tilde t$, corresponding to the initial peak in the particle density observed in Fig.~\ref{fig:circuit}(a).
 This fidelity is shown in Fig.~\ref{fig:fidelity}(a) as a function of the strength of the magnetic field fluctuations, $\Delta b$, for both first and second-order (see App.~\ref{App.ST2}) Suzuki-Trotter evolutions, considering the same Trotter steps as in Fig.~\ref{fig:circuit}.
 The figure demonstrates that the fidelity is not significantly impacted for magnetic fluctuations inducing level shifts up to $10\%$ of the particle hopping rate, set by $(\eta\Omega)^2/(2|\nu-\delta|)$ in the digital simulation.
 For expected hopping rates on the order of $0.1-1$ kHz, this implies a requirement for magnetic field fluctuations to be maintained below the threshold of nT.
 Achieving this level of precision can be realized with current magnetic shielding techniques~\cite{ruster2016long}.
+Another strategy that can be employed to reduce magnetic field fluctuations relies on performing a dynamical decoupling scheme~\cite{viola1999dynamical,pelzer2023multi}.
+In our case, this could be realized by applying two consecutive Suzuki-Trotter steps: the first with the current encoding and the second with a locally dressed basis (see App.~\ref{App.basis_change}) rotated to acquire an opposite magnetic shift.
+Other schemes to perform dynamical decoupling of qudits, albeit in different ion species, have been recently proposed \cite{farrell2023preparations,zalivako2023continuous}.
+Nevertheless, the main limitations for our proposal currently rely on intrinsic gate errors and pulse calibration, which we address in the next section.